SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

     "classic ABAP, you can, for example and additionally, use cl_demo_output or "ALV.
     "Notes:
-    "- The following example is just ABAP code tinkering with dynamic programming "  aspects.
+    "- The following example is just ABAP code exploring dynamic programming "  aspects.
 Note the disclaimer in the README of the cheat sheet repository.
     "  It is an example that sets its focus on a dynamic SELECT statement and "  processing internal tablecontent by dynamically accessing structure